 ‘Our bodies take time to adjust to modern life.
 We tend to react the same to stress as we did in prehistoric times, although the stressors are not what they used to be.
 In those days of old when we were stressed, it was likely our life was in danger.
 Now we might just be sitting in traffic or even just thinking about some future event that has not even happened yet.
 Our bodies are very clever and always trying to preserve our longevity.
 The best way to do so (when something was chasing us and we needed to run or fight) is to dump our most calming mineral reserves – our precious reserves of magnesium’.

 The problem is that we are not Cavemen anymore!

-These days, often our bodies are often entering fight or flight (aka sympathetic nervous system dominance) mode multiple times a day.
+We don’t need to run or fight from most of the situations that trigger that same response.
+Now our bodies are often entering fight or flight mode (aka sympathetic nervous system dominance) multiple times a day.
 When we are in fight or flight mode we are unable to enter rest and digest (parasympathetic nervous system) mode.
-We are chronically stressed and not taking the time to recover in between bouts.

 Couple that with low levels of magnesium and other minerals in foods, due to low levels in the soil, and you have a recipe for deficiency.
 To top it off, many of us do not have adequate gut function to absorb vitamins and minerals effectively.